elcoco/fp_linker/README.md

 ## flatpak auto linker

+Flatpak names are difficult to remember and running "flatpak run blablabla" is hard.
-Automatically create links for flatpak applications
+This script automatically creates links for flatpak applications.

 Features:
 - Create sane symlinks to hard to remember flatpak binary names